pH-7/GoodJsCode/readme.md

 I'm [Pierre-Henry Soria](https://ph7.me).
 An enthusiastic and passionate software engineer.
 Originally from Brussels, (Belgium) 🍫, I'm currently living in the wonderful land called “Australia” (Adelaide) 🦘

 I've been coding for over 10 years.
-Today, I decided to share my knowledge in terms of writing good code.
+Today, I decided to share my knowledge in terms of writing professional, clean and scalable code 🤩

 I review daily hundreds of lines of code.
 Brand new micro-services, new features, new refactoring, hotfixes, and so on.
 I've seen so many different coding styles as well as good and bad coding habits from the developers I've been working with.